Rukaume/LRCN/README.md

-LRCN for mouse behavioral phenotype
+LRCN for behavioral phenotype
 ==
-These scripts enable you to predict a mice behavioral phenotype.
-For example, if you want to detect a quiescent state, the trained model returns the video's prediction data.
+These scripts enable you to predict an animal behavioral phenotype.
+For example, if you want to detect a quiescent state, the trained model returns the prediction data.

 ## Description